SteffeyDev/atemOSC/README.md

 ## Setup and Usage

 AtemOSC is a proxy, listening for commands following the [OSC protocol](http://opensoundcontrol.org/introduction-osc) and executing those commands on Blackmagic video switchers.
-You just have to tell atemOSC where the switcher is and what port to listen on, and then send commands to the IP address of the computer running atemOSC on the specified port.
-If you set an outgoing IP address and port, atemOSC will send status updates and feedback OSC messages to the device and port you specified.
+You just have to tell atemOSC where the switcher is and what local port to listen on, and then send commands to the IP address of the computer running atemOSC on port you specified.
+If you set an outgoing IP address and port, atemOSC will send status updates and feedback OSC messages to the IP address and port you specified.

 **If you are sending atemOSC messages from a queueing software or translation software on the same computer that atemOSC is running on**, make sure to send messages to `127.0.0.1` (localhost) on the port that atemOSC is listening on.